- My NYPL

 - Our research libraries offer more specialized opportunities for teachers and students including exhibition tours.
-Arrange a visit to one of our specialized libraries by clicking on a link below:
+Arrange a visit to one of our specialized libraries by emailing us, using one of the links below:

 - Stephen A. Schwarzman Building (5th Ave. & 42nd St.)